St. Louis Breast Augmentation Specialist

 The typical woman seeking augmentation is in her early thirties and has finished having children, though augmentation is popular among women ranging from the age of 18 to 50 and is even requested by women in their mid-60s.
 The reasons women seek breast surgery are many, varied, and personal.
 Most are generally happy with their bodies but have been self-conscious for years about their small breast size, which they feel is out of proportion with the rest of their bodies.
 Because of the disproportion, they have difficulty finding clothes that fit.

 An overriding motivation reported by women seeking augmentation is to feel better about themselves and gain greater self-confidence.
 Many women who have had and nursed children decide on breast augmentation as a way to regain the breast size and shape they had before becoming mothers.
 The best candidates for augmentation are healthy and well-adjusted women who want to get implants for themselves, not to please someone else.
 Breast implants can never fix a relationship or magically improve a life.

 Surgery involves inserting an implant behind each breast.
 Most women are looking for an increase of 1 or 2 bra cup sizes, but others want a greater size change.
 Before you decide to have augmentation surgery, you must think carefully about your expectations and what you hope to achieve.
-Then you must honestly discuss these goals with your surgeon so he can help you more clearly define what you want and whether breast augmentation is right for you.
+Then you must honestly discuss these goals with your board certified cosmetic surgeon so he can help you more clearly define what you want and whether breast augmentation is right for you.